Abhijeeth7/Ola-Data-Analysis/README.md

 List all incomplete rides along with the reason.

-Power BI Visualization Objectives:
+**Power BI Visualization Objectives**:

-The following dashboards and visualizations were created using Power BI to present insights interactively:
+**The following dashboards and visualizations were created using Power BI to present insights interactively**:

 Ride Volume Over Time